msank00/msank00.github.io/_posts/2019-08-01-blog_203_DL_NLP_QnA.md

 + [AVB-Different word counting technique](https://www.analyticsvidhya.com/blog/2017/06/word-embeddings-count-word2veec/)

 ## So As per my experience, Tf-Idf fails in document classification/clustering ?
 How can you improve further ?
+---

 ## **What are word2vec vectors?**

+`Word2Vec`  embeds words in a lower-dimensional vector space using a shallow neural network.
+The result is a set of word-vectors where vectors close together in vector space have similar meanings based on context, and word-vectors distant to each other have differing meanings.
+For example, `apple` and `orange` would be close together and apple and gravity would be relatively far.
+There are two versions of this model based on skip-grams (SG) and continuous-bag-of-words (CBOW).

+---

 ## **How can I design a chatbot ?
 (I had little idea but I tried answering it with intent and response tf-idf based similarity)**
 + [Adit Deshpande](https://adeshpande3.github.io/adeshpande3.github.io/How-I-Used-Deep-Learning-to-Train-a-Chatbot-to-Talk-Like-Me)